POM: Prescription only medicine

 The following undesirable effects have been more rarely reported:

-Skin and subcutaneous tissue disorders: Rash, pruritus, urticaria, angioedema, erythema, maculopapular rashes, bullous reactions (such as Stevens-Johnson syndrome and toxic epidermal necrolysis) and exceptionally, drug rash with eosinophilia and systemic symptoms (DRESS).
+Skin and subcutaneous tissue disorders: Rash, pruritus, urticaria, angioedema, erythema, maculopapular rashes, bullous reactions (such as Stevens-Johnson syndrome and toxic epidermal necrolysis and autoimmune bullous disorders) and exceptionally, drug rash with eosinophilia and systemic symptoms (DRESS).

 Blood and lymphatic system disorders: Changes in haematology are rare.
 They may include anaemia, leucopenia, thrombocytopenia, granulocytopenia.
 These are in general reversible upon discontinuation of gliclazide.